Can a Propane Tank Explode from Impact? (Other Situations)

 There are several dangers associated with propane tanks, the most significant of which is the potential for explosion.
 Propane is a highly combustible gas, and if a tank were to be damaged in a way that allowed gas to escape, it could easily ignite and cause a large explosion.
 This could cause serious injury or death to anyone nearby, as well as extensive damage to property.

-Additionally, propane tanks are under a great deal of pressure, and if they are not properly maintained, this pressure can build up and cause the tank to rupture this can happen in summer where the temperature can exceed limit.
+Additionally, propane tanks are under a great deal of pressure, and if they are not properly maintained, this pressure can build up and cause the tank to rupture this can happen in summer when the temperature can exceed the limit.
 This would also release a large amount of gas and could potentially lead to this accident.

 Factors that can cause a propane tank to explode from impact